Akechi Mitsuhide: Death

 Akechi Mitsuhide grave information plaque at Umemiyacho, Kyoto.

 Mitsuhide had counted on Toyotomi Hideyoshi being occupied fighting with the Mori, and unable to respond to Mitsuhide's coup d'état.
 However, having learned of the assassination of his lord, Hideyoshi quickly signed a peace treaty with the Mori, and alongside Tokugawa Ieyasu rushed to be the first to avenge Nobunaga.
 Hideyoshi force marched his army to Settsu in four days, and caught Mitsuhide off guard.

 Mitsuhide had been unable to garner support for his cause, and his army had dwindled down to 10,000 men.
 Hideyoshi, however, had won over former Oda retainers, including Niwa Nagahide and Ikeda Tsuneoki, and had a strength of 20,000 men.
-In July 2, 1582, the two forces met at the Battle of Yamazaki.
+On July 2, 1582, the two forces met at the Battle of Yamazaki.

 Mitsuhide took up a position south of Shōryūji Castle, securing his right flank by the Yodo river, and his left at the foot of the 270-metre Tennozan.
 Hideyoshi immediately seized the advantage by securing the heights of Tennōzan; his vanguard then maneuvered to face the Akechi forces along the Enmyōji river.

 Mitsuhide's forces made a failed attempt to force Hideyoshi from Tennōzan.
 Ikeda Tsuneoki moved to reinforce Hideyoshi's right flank, which soon crossed Enmyōji-gawa and turned the Akechi flank.
 Simultaneously, Hideyoshi's forces marched against the Akechi front; this started a rout, only two hours after the battle had begun.

 Mitsuhide's men fled, with the exception of the 200 men under Mimaki Kaneaki (御牧 兼顕), who charged and were destroyed by Hideyoshi's larger force.
 Soon, panic set in among the Akechi army, and Hideyoshi's army chased them back to Shōryūji, where the garrison collapsed.
-The bandit leader Nakamura Chōbei later killed Mitsuhide as Mitsuhide fled the battle.
+The bandit leader Nakamura Chōbei later killed Mitsuhide as he fled the battle.

+Mitsuhide had "ruled" Japan for 13 days.